vuthanhtung2412/nvim-config/learning_notes.md

 - `K` : to open docs (then `K` again to hover docs)
 - gsa + nav_motion: to add surrounding (if surround not a single character press `?` to type custom character)
   - for block surround operation **create surround first then select -> Alt -> Shift** is better.
+  - even though `gsa` seems like a lit it is only one key away from the default `sa`
 - vi? : select inner of custom block (for example that surrounded by `<text></text>`)
   - Normally you can do `vii` since they normally have the same indentation